What background checks do I need?

 # For US candidates, this will be a Criminal Record History/ FBI Identification Record – https://www.fbi.gov/services/cjis/identity-history-summary-checks.
 Internationally, the FBI check holds more weight and is definitely more comprehensive and less time-consuming than pursuing a state-by-state check if you have lived in more than one state.
 The FBI check covers all 50 US states for felonies and major convictions.
 The state checks will show arrests and misdemeanors (not necessarily proven), in addition to felonies and convictions in that state only.

 # For candidates from other countries, please contact us for further guidance on appropriate records checks.

-Background /police checks should be obtained from any country in which you have previously worked.
+Background /police checks should be obtained from any country in which you have previously worked for 6 months or more.
 Obtaining these checks after leaving a country is generally harder, therefore, it is a good practice to request these prior to leaving the country where you are presently employed and continue to do so in countries where you will be employed in the future.
 Please check with your school’s HR department who can advise you on how to request a police check BEFORE leaving a country.

 Having previous background checks uploaded to your Search Associates file may help make your candidacy more attractive to recruiters. and also send a message to recruiters about the importance you place on this critical area.